- Marie-Georges Boulay

 - Cécile Revillard

-Discover in alphabetical order the biographies of the President, the Director General and the administrators of FFTelecoms:
+Discover the biographies of the president, the vice president, the managing director and the administrators of FFTelecoms:

 Marie-George Boulay is Deputy General Secretary, Public and Regulatory Affairs at SFR and sits on the board for the French Telecoms Federation.